 Subtotal: 8

 NOTE: Students in Organizational Leadership may count ECON 200 and students in Social Sciences may count SWRK 325 towards four of the remaining general education credits.
-This leaves 4-5 additional credits to fulfill the BPS general education requirement.
-Prior earned college credit will be evaluated to determine which (if any) of the above or those additional credits 4-5 credits may be counted.
-If not, the student will have to take one to two additional Gen Eds prior to graduation.
-GEND 200 can be offered in the 7-week format and will be among the recommended choices for additional Gen Ed credit if needed.
+This leaves 3-4 additional credits to fulfill the BPS general education requirement.
+Prior earned college credit will be evaluated to determine which (if any) of the above or those additional credits 3-4 credits may be counted.
+If not, the student will have to take an additional Gen Ed. prior to graduation.
+GEND 200 can be offered in the 7-week format and will be among the recommended choices for additional Gen Ed. credit if needed.

 BPS - Bachelor of Professional Studies